-Even though Singapore has a tropical climate, people are stylishly or conservatively dressed when going to work, religious services or for leisure activities, refrain from wearing clothing extremes.
+Even though Singapore has a tropical climate, people are stylishly or conservatively dressed when going to work, religious services or for leisure activities.
+Be forewarned refrain from wearing clothing extremes lest you be insulted or reprimanded with a look or verbally.
 Also, shoulders must be covered when entering a Mosque or temple.

 10. Do Bargain

-Though Singaporean vendors tend not to discount their prices as much as some other countries where haggling is the norm, do bargain at some of the markets such as Chinatown and Little India.
-A ten percent discount is common practice but sometimes you’ll get lucky and get a bigger one.
+Though Singaporean vendors tend not to discount their prices as much as some other countries where haggling is the norm, do bargain at some of the markets in places such as Chinatown and Little India.
+A ten percent discount is common practice but sometimes you’ll get lucky and get a larger one.

 On the way to the airport when leaving, I had a pleasant conversation with my taxi driver.
 I complimented his city for being such a cosmopolitan, clean, well-administered, civilized place.
 Singapore to me was truly a model metropolis, an urban utopia.
 The taxi driver shared the secret to this city-state’s quality of life is that corruption and the violation of laws are not tolerated.
 Punishments here are swift and hard.
 While the citizens might complain about the many laws, regulations and rules, these are dutifully obeyed and consequently, this city is a fabulous destination for the solo traveler.

-My trip to Singapore was a pure delight because it was a safe, orderly, and thoroughly modern city.
-Every avid solo traveler should put this delightful destination on their bucket list but as this blog post illustrates do know its "dos and don’ts" before traveling there.
+My trip to Singapore was a pure delight because it was a safe, orderly, and thoroughly.
+Every avid solo traveler should put this delightful destination on their bucket list but as this blog post illustrates do know its do’s and don’ts before traveling there.

 Have you been to Singapore recently?
 I would be interested to hear about any of your positive or negative experiences there.